ritacarrilho/warranty-api/README.md

 Private Api with authentification to fetch, delete, modify or add new data.

 ## Frontend
-Front end developed in React and styled with SCSS.
-Development of components and requests made with library Axios.
+Front end developed in Flutter.
+Development of widgets, pages and Http requests.

 ## Functionalities
 * Creation of accounts